JohnMarzulli/StratuxHud/readme.md

 * $20 for Teleprompter Glass and shipping.
 * Cost of 3D printing the special case.
 * Cables

+Can be powered by a USB powerbank or USB power.

 ## In Flight Controls